manikandan426/M2-Embedded_Automated-Car-Dashboard/1_Requirements/Readme.md

 2. It's sensitivity depends on Humidity and temperature.

 # OPPORTUNITIES
-Gas detectors can be used to detect combustible, flammable and toxic gases, and oxygen depletion.
+1. Gas detectors can be used to detect combustible, flammable and toxic gases, and oxygen depletion.

-This type of device is used widely in industry and can be found in locations, such as on oil rigs, to monitor manufacturing processes and emerging technologies such as photovoltaic.
+2. This type of device is used widely in industry and can be found in locations, such as on oil rigs, to monitor manufacturing processes and emerging technologies such as photovoltaic.

-They may be used in firefighting.
+3. They may be used in firefighting.

 # THREATS
-Inhaling leaked gas in an indoor space, such as your home can result in a lack of oxygen in the air and lead to hypoxia.
+1. Inhaling leaked gas in an indoor space, such as your home can result in a lack of oxygen in the air and lead to hypoxia.

-That can, in turn, lead to severe headaches, fatigue, decreased vision, short breaths, and even loss of consciousness.
+2. That can, in turn, lead to severe headaches, fatigue, decreased vision, short breaths, and even loss of consciousness.

 # 4W & 1H
 ## WHY
    The purpose of this system is to detect gas leakage, neutralize it, and prevent the explosion.
 ## WHEN
    Gas detectors can be used to detect combustible, flammable and toxic gases, and oxygen depletion.
 ## WHERE
    They are commonly used to detect toxic or explosive gases and measure gas concentration.- When gas leaks do occur, they pose serious risks of carbon monoxide poisoning in people and animals.
 ## WHO
--Gas sensors are employed in factories and manufacturing facilities to identify gas leaks, and to detect smoke and carbon monoxide in homes and also in vehicles.
+   Gas sensors are employed in factories and manufacturing facilities to identify gas leaks, and to detect smoke and carbon monoxide in homes and also in vehicles.

 # HIGH LEVEL REQUIREMENTS
 # LOW LEVEL REQUIREMENTS